cocos/cocos-docs/en/concepts/scene/light/lightType/spot-light.md

 ![spotlight](spotlight/spot-light.jpg)

-In the editor, you can clearly see the position, color and light range of the light as well as its spot angle, as shown in the following image.
-With the [Transform Gizmos](../../../../editor/toolbar/index.md) in the upper left corner of the editor, you can adjust the position and direction of the spotlight.
+In the editor, one can clearly see the position, color and light range of the light as well as its spot angle, as shown in the following image.
+With the [Transform Gizmos](../../../../editor/toolbar/index.md) in the upper left corner of the editor, it is possible to adjust the position and direction of the spotlight.

 ![spotlight](spotlight/spot-light-scene.jpg)